 Want to make losing weight feel easier?

-The majority of popular weight loss diets, for example, the Atkins or Dukan diets, aim to reduce your overall energy intake.
+Most popular weight loss diets, for example, Atkins or Dukan, aim to reduce your overall energy intake.
 They do this by swapping carbohydrates for less calorie-dense foods (non-starchy vegetables such as peppers and broccoli).

 - Most weight loss diets aim in some way to reduce your energy intake.